 Project Team

-- Restoration Committee: John Antram, Lola Houston, and Janice Dawley, Treasurer
+- Restoration Committee: Charlene Wallace, John Antram, Lola Houston, Janice Dawley, Treasurer

 Grants and Major Gifts